li-hong-yue/mini_torch/README.md

 # mini_torch

-A minimal NumPy-based PyTorch-like deep learning framework designed for **educational purposes**.
+A minimal NumPy-based deep learning framework designed for **educational purposes**.
 It provides autograd, basic modules, optimizers, and commonly used activation and loss functions.

 ---